aaronbae/stackline_oa/README.md

 2. A table that can be sorted by the column
 3. "view_index" variable in "/redux/productSlice.js" allows for different product selection (if the Webdev_data2.json file had more than 1 product)
 4. Async fetching for Webdev_data2.json file
+5. Icon for the browser tab
+6. Title for the browser tab

 ## Features that could Improve the Page:
 1. Reverse sorting the columns via toggling